Header

 To set this up, head to Build Pipeline, then click New command.

-Select Composer as the template, then you'll see the command will be automatically added as composer install --no-progress.
-If you want to run this from a subdirectory and not the root of your repository, add a new line above composer install to cd path/to/subdirectory.
+.
+If you want to run this from a subdirectory and not the root of your repository, add a new line above composer install to cd path/to/subdirectory

 Keep the option selected to Stop the deployment if the command fails? and click Create Build Command to finish.

-As we're using composer here, you can also click Build Configuration at the top of the Build Pipeline area, then scroll down to Cached Files, then click the link to create your first cached file and add vendor/**.
+As we're using composer here, you can also click Build Configuration at the top of the Build Pipeline area, then scroll down to Cached Files, then click the link to create your first cached file and add vendor/**

 This means that we'll keep a copy of all files in the vendor directory between deployments, so that they don't need to be downloaded from their source on each deployment - a very useful timesaver.